whiprandolph/bestseller/Part 1 - This Is Who We Really Are/04 - Imagine If Pervasive Generosity Was Normal.md

 I just kept seeing the same patterns of greed, discrimination, and corruption in every unhealthy nation, from Peru to North Korea to Russia, similar to the USA.

 Over time I got jaded.
 It seemed like corruption is just part of human nature, an inescapable aspect of every nation.
-But these hurtful troubles aren't inevitable.
-These stories showed me that it really is possible to live in a beautiful way with other people, not just within a nuclear family or friendly neighborhood, but _we can have a whole nation where respect is the norm._
+But these stories showed me that it really is possible to live in a beautiful way with other people, not just in a family or friendly neighborhood, but _we can have a whole nation where respect is the norm._

 For most of my life, I just did not know what a healthy nation looked like.
-I'd never found any "experts" in school or on TV who had any idea what one looked like either.
+I'd never found any "experts" who had any idea either.

-Anybody can see the greed and discrimination, and there are many opinions about how to stop it, but without knowing what healthy nations are like, it's all just speculation.
+Anybody can see the problems and have opinions about what to do, but without knowing what healthy nations are like, it's just speculation.

 It's like if doctors only studied sick people but never encountered healthy people, and had no idea what "healthy" even looked like.
 Each doctor would have their own opinion, but without studying healthy people, their cures might not be helpful.

 This is essentially what happens when most people debate political and cultural problems in their country.
-People who have never even heard of healthy nations, much less experienced one, are trying to diagnose social and political problems without knowing what a healthy nation even looks like.
-People speculate and argue endlessly, and the political troubles just continue.
+People who have never even heard of healthy nations, much less experienced one, try to diagnose social and political problems without knowing what healthy nations are even like.
+People argue endlessly, and the political troubles just continue.

 But we don't need to speculate about how to deal with our biggest political problems.
 Stories of healthy nations gave me a _standard of comparison:_ once I studied common ways of life in these societies, such as how they avoid selfishness and encourage integrity and generosity, it helped me see the deep troubles in my unhealthy nation more clearly.
-Even better, these stories helped me see an effective path to creating whole nations where respect is simply normal.
+Even better, these stories helped me see a real path to creating whole nations where respect is simply normal.

 But first, I had to answer a big question: why doesn't everybody live in healthy nations now?

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #8<br/>Join or create a sharing group</div>
-<div class="rev-act-body">Imagining nation-wide generosity can be hard in unhealthy nations, but we each have the ability to make generosity normal all around us.
+<div class="rev-act-body">We each have the ability to make generosity normal all around us.
 One way is to invite your friends together to found a _sharing group_.
 Find a way for the group to serve each of the individuals.
 For example, each month the group may travel to one person's home and help with home maintenance and gardening.
 Often the recipient will cook a big meal for everyone to celebrate after a long day.
 Another example: consider creating a fund to which each person contributes $100/month, which your group can give or lend to anybody who needs help.
 Get creative and have fun thinking of how your sharing group can act generously towards each other or serve a meaningful cause.</div></div>

 ### References